plansys/yard/docs/editing-base.md

 >    change `port: window.location.port,`  into `port: 3000,`
 >
 > We need to do this until react-scripts and react-dev-utils incorporate our needs.
+>
+> _If we don't do steps above, yard will fail to load it's base js file._

 And then, run your development server by running `yarn start` on your base directory: